 Czech postcard, no. 224.
 Photo: Ströminger, Vinohrady.

 Anita Janousková was born in 1907 in Vienna, Austria-Hungary as Anna Janousková.
-Anita started her career in the theatre, but soon would have a remarkably successful film career in the silent Czech cinema.
+Anita started her career in the theatre but soon had a remarkably successful film career in the silent Czech cinema.

 This debut was not a case of single luck.
-The following years, she played supporting parts like in the hilarious comedy Anicko, vrat se!/Anny, come back!
-(Theodor Pistek, 1927), featuring Anny Ondra and Carl Lamac.
+In the following years, she played supporting parts such as in the hilarious comedy Anicko, vrat se!/Anny, come back!
+(Theodor Pistek, 1927), featuring Anny Ondra and Karel Lamač.
 Her fair hair, cute face, sharp eyes and smiling lips made her a popular silent film star in Prague.

 Vintage postcard.
 Collection: Didier Hanson.